sikandaramla/sikandaramla/README.md

 ***Being part of the open-source community is like joining a cool club where you get to learn, teach, and get hands-on experience in all kinds of skills.
 It's super rewarding, like a treasure trove of knowledge.
 You help others, and they help you back—it's a win-win.
 It's basically a fun way to get better at pretty much anything you're into.*** :sparkles:

-- 🛠&nbsp; *Languages, libraries, database, frameworks, tools and others*:
+- 🛠&nbsp; <strong>Languages, libraries, database, frameworks, tools and others</strong>:
   - .Net MAUI
   - Xamarin.Forms
   - .Net Core for Web APIs